 Have you ever considered tweaking your current pieces to give them an extra style boost?
 They might only need a little rejuvenation to totally change their aesthetic.
 Can your existing furniture use a bit of a touch-up?
 If there anything that can be reused or, better yet, revamped?

 Bring your coffee table back to life with a little sanding and varnish.
 You could even paint it to give it a whole new vibe.
 You can completely change the style of an old bookshelf or cabinet with a simple coat of paint.
-You can find endless design ideas with a simple Google search and before you know it you will become a DIY, interior design pro.
+You can find endless design ideas with a simple Google search and before you know it you will become a DIY, custom interior design pro.